Public transport in New Zealand: Transport authorities

+The Chatham islands have no regular scheduled public transport on land.

 Funding

 From 1950 to 1964 urban passenger trips fell from 198 to 127 million a year, which prompted the Carter Report on Urban Transport, published in 1970.
 The report recommended subsidies to relieve traffic congestion, air pollution and provide for the poor.
 In 1971, 65 private bus operators lobbied Sir Keith Holyoake to implement its recommendations on capital subsidies.
-In November 1971 the Ministry of Transport Amendment Act 1971 set up the Urban Passenger Transport Council to give subsidies and Regional councils were also able to use rates.
+In November 1971 the Ministry of Transport Amendment Act 1971 set up the Urban Passenger Transport Council to give subsidies, and regional councils were also able to use rates.
 Funding was initially split equally between rail and buses, but later changed to favour buses.
 From 1989 funding was allocated by Transit New Zealand, until the 1996 Land Transport Management Act transferred it to Transfund New Zealand and the Land Transport Management Act 2003 to the National Land Transport Fund.
 In 2018-21 NLTF committed $1,231,715,400 to operating costs and $693,188,400 to infrastructure.